kellerflint/Course-Resources/content/Table JOINs - One-to-Many Relationships.md

 - **Single Book, Single Author**: Conversely, each book in the `Books` table is associated with only one author.
 For each row in the `Books` table, there is only a place for one AuthorID.
 For example, "1984" can only be associated with one author, George Orwell.

+### Terminology: Primary Keys and Foreign Keys

+#### Primary Key
+- A primary key is a unique identifier assigned to each record in a table.
+It ensures that each record can be distinctly identified, meaning no two records can have the same primary key value.
+This key is essential for maintaining the uniqueness and integrity of the data within the table.
+- In the `Authors` table, `AuthorID` serves as the primary key.
+Each author has a unique `AuthorID` that distinguishes it from others.
+- In the `Books` table, the `BookID` serves as the primary key.
+Each book has a unique `BookID` that distinguishes it from others.
+#### Foreign Key
+- A foreign key is a field (or collection of fields) in one table that uniquely identifies a row of another table.
+Put simply, a foreign key is a reference to the primary key of another table.
+It establishes a link between tables, showing how records in one table relate to records in another.
+- In the `Books` table, `AuthorID` serves as a foreign key.
+It references the `AuthorID` from the `Authors` table.
+- This foreign key creates the link between each book and its author, establishing the one-to-many relationship.

 Back: [[Table JOINs - Magic Store Database]] | Next: [[Table JOINs - JOIN Tables with One-to-Many Relationships]]